irfanahmad2000/LinuxAssignment/README.md

-Create a directory named "MyFiles" in your home directory.
+(1)Create a directory named "MyFiles" in your home directory.
 Navigate into this directory and list its contents.
 -------------------------------------------------------------------------------------------------------------
 irfan@irfan-HP-Laptop-15s-fq4xxx:/home$ pwd
 /home